somenath203/LogoCraft-AI/README.md

 ---

+---

 ## Regarding Deployment

-Currently, the application is not deployed to a production environment due to the time constraints associated with generating logos.
+Currently, the application is not deployed to Vercel due to the time constraints associated with generating logos.
 The AI-driven logo creation process can take approximately 2–3 minutes to complete.
 However, on Vercel's Hobby plan, serverless API routes have a maximum execution duration of 5 seconds, which can be configured up to 60 seconds.
 If a function exceeds this limit, it results in a 504 GATEWAY TIMEOUT error.

-This limitation is the reason why the web app has not been deployed to production.
+This limitation is the reason why the web app has not been deployed to Vercel.

 ---